a-ullmann/breaking-bad/README.md

 <h2>Getting Started/Code Installation</h2>

-The code can be found in<a href="https://github.com/a-ullmann/breaking-bad"> my personal GitHub page.</a>
+The code can be found on<a href="https://github.com/a-ullmann/breaking-bad" target="_blank"> my personal GitHub page.</a>